How It Works

 As Canada’s number one circulation audit program, Canadian Media Circulation Audit provides media owners, advertisers and government agencies with valuable circulation insights from a reputable source.

 A CMCA audit is an independent examination of the circulation records and distribution practices used by a publication.
-The auditor’s findings are summarized in an in-depth audit report, which is then supplied to the publisher and posted to the CMCA online reports database.
+The auditor’s findings are summarized in an in-depth audit report, which is then supplied to the publisher and posted to the CMCA Data Centre.

-Publishers can use their CMCA reports as a powerful sales tool to show advertisers and media buyers that their circulation claims are credible and accurate.
-Reports can also be used as supporting documents for grant applications to government funding programs such as the Canada Periodical Fund.
+Publishers can use their CMCA statements and audit reports as a powerful sales tool to show advertisers and media buyers that their circulation claims are credible and accurate.
+Audit reports can also be used as supporting documents for grant applications to government funding programs such as the Canada Periodical Fund.